-where $Q_{ab}$ belongs to $\{Q_{ab} \}$, A priori to the construction of a solution, the only condition on $T_a$ is that $T_a \tilde T^a<0$, so that $H_{ab}$.has signature $(-++)$ and $T_a$ is the future directed normal.
-The inverse to the 3-metric to (\ref{eq:bmd2}) can be expressed in the usual form
+where $Q_{ab}$ belongs to $\{Q_{ab} \}$.
+A priori to the construction of a solution, the only condition on $T_a$ is that $T_a \tilde T^a<0$, so that $H_{ab}$.has signature $(-++)$ and $T_a$ is future directed.
+The inverse to the 3-metric (\ref{eq:bmd2}) can be expressed in the usual form

 from which it follows that

 Thus, after the construction of a solution, $T^a$ is the future directed unit timelike vector tangent to the boundary which is geometrically picked out as an eigenvector of $\{ Q_{ab}\}$ with null eigenvalue.